Timgad

-Located in modern-day Algeria, about 35 km east of the city of Batna, the ruins are noteworthy for representing one of the best extant examples of the grid plan as used in Roman town planning.
-Timgad was inscribed as a World Heritage Site by UNESCO in 1982.
+Timgad is Located in modern-day Algeria, about 35 km east of the city of Batna.

+The ruins are noteworthy for representing one of the best extant examples of the grid plan as used in Roman town planning.

+In 1982, UNESCO inscribed Timgad as a World Heritage Site.

 Name

-In the former name of Timgad, Marciana Traiana Thamugadi, the first part – Marciana Traiana – is Roman and refers to the name of its founder, Emperor Trajan and his sister Marciana.
-The second part of the name – Thamugadi – "has nothing Latin about it".
-Thamugadi is the Berber name of the place where the city was built, to read Timgad plural form of Tamgut, meaning "peak" or "summit".
+The former name of Timgad was Marciana Traiana Thamugadi.
+The first part, Marciana Traiana, is Roman and refers to the name of its founder, Emperor Trajan, and his sister, Marciana.

+The second part of the name, Thamugadi, "has nothing Latin about it".
+Thamugadi is the Berber name of the site on which the city was built, being the plural form of Tamgut, meaning "peak" or "summit".